-The proposed rule changes come in response to a state marijuana reform bill enacted in July that allowed for more local authority over pot zoning.
-The changes also anticipate an expected increased of new stores as medical marijuana shops come into the fold of the I-502 system.
-In October state regulators opened a new window for I-502 license applications, and unlike the first application round and lottery, there was no set cap on the number of licenses they can issue.
+The proposed zoning changes come in response to a state marijuana reform bill enacted in July that allowed for more local authority over pot zoning.
+The changes also anticipate the expected increased of new stores as medical marijuana shops come into the fold of the I-502 system.

-First priority applicants include law abiding medical owners or employees who were issued a license prior to January 2013 and applied for a retail license prior to July 2014.
-Seattle currently has 24 active retail licenses (the cannabis board added three more licenses to the city’s original allotment).
+In the license application process currently open, first priority applicants include law abiding medical owners or employees who were issued a license prior to January 2013 and applied for a retail license prior to July 2014.
 The board will be approving new license applications on a rolling basis.

 In the WSLCB-commissioned study (PDF), researchers from BOTEC Analysis estimated the state’s total market value of all marijuana consumed to be about $1.3 billion, consisting of 37% medical, 35% recreational, and 28% illicit.